-- A Wear protective gloves. - \ Adjust bearing inner ring after cooling-down.
+- ▲ Wear protective gloves. - Adjust bearing inner ring after cooling-down.

-\ Check closing and opening of the clutch by means of compressed air at the hole (see arrow).
+- Check closing and opening of the clutch by means of compressed air at the hole (see arrow). - Closing and opening of the clutch must be clearly audible.

 (2) Clutch KV